-• Residents:

-Close all windows and doors immediately.
+- Residents: - Close all windows and doors immediately.

-- Turn off HVAC systems, exhaust fans, and other ventilation systems to prevent outside air from entering the building. - Seal gaps under doors and around windows using wet towels, duct tape, or other available materials. - Go to the highest floor possible.

-- Activate pre-designated shelter-in-place plans and direct staff and occupants to designated safe areas. - o Ensure all external vents, windows, and doors are sealed. - Go to the highest floor possible.
+- Turn off HVAC systems, exhaust fans, and other ventilation systems to prevent outside air from entering the building. - Seal gaps under doors and around windows using wet towels, duct tape, or other available materials. - $\circ~$ Go to the highest floor possible. - Businesses and Institutions: - Activate pre-designated shelter-in-place plans and direct staff and occupants to designated safe areas. - Ensure all external vents, windows, and doors are sealed. - Go to the highest floor possible.